What’s New & Next in 2026 & 2027 at Tokyo Disneyland & DisneySea

-New lands, rides, restaurants, entertainment, and more is coming to Tokyo Disneyland in 2023 and 2024.
-If you’re debating dates for a Japan trip, here’s what’s next during the TDL 40th Anniversary celebration and beyond–construction info, expansion, opening dates, and more.
-(Updated May 16, 2023.)
+New lands, rides, restaurants, entertainment, and more have opened at Tokyo Disneyland and DisneySea, with more coming in 2026 and 2027.
+If you’re debating dates for a Japan trip, here’s what has recently debuted and what’s next–construction info, expansion, opening dates, and more.

 Before we get started, it’s worth noting that this post only covers new and changing things at Tokyo Disneyland and DisneySea.
 If you want something comprehensive, consult our Tokyo Disneyland Vacation Planning Guide.
 That’s 6,000 words offering a crash course in the basics of trip prep, including everything from getting around to food to touring strategy and cities to visit in Japan beyond TDR.